 Flashback to late July 2021 when we hiked Shelf Lake near Guanella Pass in the beautiful Rocky Mountains of Colorado.
 We were spending some time at the lake, and Derek was fishing for Cutthroat Trout.
 The sky was blue and the clouds were white and puffy.
 Within a matter of minutes, the wind shifted, dark clouds began moving in, and we booked it downhill to cover.
-We barely made it 100 yards before we were hiking in the rain, and the lightning and thunder began soon after.
-Long story short, we made it back to the car but were completely soaked through head to toe.
-Our rain jackets were no match for this serious downpour.
+We barely made it 100 yards before we were full-on hiking in the rain, and the lightning and thunder began soon after.
+Long story short, we made it back to the car safely but were completely soaked head to toe.
+Our rain jackets were no match for this torrential downpour.

 Best Hiking Ponchos

 Here’s our top picks for the best rain ponchos for hiking:

 - Outdoor Products Multi-Purpose Poncho

 - Sea to Summit Ultra Sil Nano Tarp

 - Therm-a-Rest Honcho Poncho

 - Rain Ponchos Pros and Cons

 - Rain Jacket Pros and Cons